kartik-venugopal/aural-player/README.md

 9/11/2017: **Added dock menu** - Added a new dock menu that provides a limited set of essential player controls that can be accessed while the player window is in the background.

+9/10/2017: **Direct launching of files from Finder** - Any supported audio files/playlists can now be opened directly from Finder, with Aural.
+Aural now accepts launch parameters.
+If the app is already open, the selected files/playlists will be appended to its playlist and the first selected track will start playing.

 8/31/2017 - 9/13/2017: **Major code refactoring/cleanup** - Completely rewrote the view layer and the delegate (middleman) layer.
 Separated huge catch-all view classes into smaller classes that handle specific chunks of functionality.
 Separated big monolithic delegate into smaller chunks.
 Refactored back end accordingly.

 8/17/2017: **PDF User Guide bundled with app** - There is now a PDF version of the User Guide available.
 It is bundled with the app, and can be opened from within the app, through the Help menu.